aishah-a/flex-project/README.md

   To Do:
   Hero:
-  1. Hero font
+  1. Font
-  2. Hero buttons
+  2. Style dropdown and button
+  3. Add flags to side

 Section 2: Info Boxes